neilvu/sample_county_open_data_tuition_assistance/README.md

-# Montgomery County (Maryland) Tuition Assistance Program Data Analysis - Open Data
+# Sample County Tuition Assistance Program Data Analysis in Maryland - Open Data

 Open Data can be found in this link - https://data.montgomerycountymd.gov/Education/Tuition-Assistance/p7z5-tjrz/about_data.